hippo-yf/methyConcerto/readme.md

 ASM file: `ASM_site_methpipe_allelicmeth_DP_merge.asm`

- a merged file containing detected ASM CpGs in each cells, 12 columns of 'chr', 'pos', 'strand', 'CpG', 'p_value', 'dp', 'MM', 'MU', 'UM', 'UU', and 'sample', no header line.
+ a merged file containing detected ASM CpGs in each cells, 12 columns of 'chr', 'pos', 'strand', 'CpG', 'p_value', 'dp', 'MM', 'MU', 'UM', 'UU', and 'sample'. no header line.
 The first 11 clomuns are returned by `methpipe::allelicmeth`

 ```